Home » Las Vegas Odds 2026 » Odds on Presidential Election 2026

 A candidate can win the popular vote and still lose the election.
 We saw this when Hillary Clinton beat Barack Obama in the primary for the popular vote but lost to him when it came down to the Electoral College count.
 When you’re betting on the popular vote, you need to figure out who is most favored by the voters rather than who is going to earn the highest Electoral College count.

 Betting on who will win the Democrat nomination is as old as the election itself.
 With today’s statistical tools, scientific polls, and social media, it should be easier than ever to make an accurate prediction of who will come out on top in the Democratic primary.
-Top online gaming sites — like Bovada, GTBets, and Betonline — offer a list of prop bets on the primary.
+Top online gaming sites — like Bovada, BetUS, and Betonline — offer a list of prop bets on the primary.

 Some of those money line wagers include: